The Budget Guide to Lautoka, Rakiraki & the Suncoast© FijiPocketGuide.com

 Visit Udre Udre’s Tomb

-On the way into Rakiraki, don’t miss this fascinating historical site.
+On the way into Rakiraki, take a quick pit stop at this fascinating historical site.
 Udre Udre was once the most feared cannibal in Fiji, now laid to rest at this tomb surrounded by 872 stones – a stone for each of his victims.
+Find it just off the Kings Road, 100 m (109 yd) west of the Vaileka turn-off.

 Budget Dining on the Suncoast